noyeem99/privacy-preserving-deep-learning/README.md

 # Differentially Private Machine Learning & Cybersecurity Repository

-This repository contains the source code, empirical analyses, and benchmarking results for 7 core projects focused on *Differential Privacy (DP)* and *Privacy-Preserving Machine Learning*.
-The primary objective of these projects is to guarantee mathematical privacy bounds (Epsilon) while maintaining model utility, securing text/image classification, generating safe synthetic data, fine-tuning Large Language Models (LLMs), auditing privacy leakage, and mitigating advanced cybersecurity threats.
+This repository represents the source code, analysis and  results for 12 core projects focused on Differential Privacy and Privacy Preserving Machine Learning.
+The target is to ensure the guarantee of mathematical privacy bounds (Epsilon) maintaining model utility, text /image classification, fine tuning large language models, using LoRA and projects to protect cyber hacking.

 ---